 Bay of Islands (3 days)

-Dramatic beaches and chiseled islands of the far north of the North Island are gems of extraordinary beauty; and Cape Brett’s lighthouse bears witness to the majestic display of the Tasman Sea clashing with the Pacific Ocean.
+The dramatic beaches and chiseled islands of the far north of the North Island are gems of extraordinary beauty; and Cape Brett’s lighthouse bears witness to the majestic display of the Tasman Sea clashing with the Pacific Ocean.

 Wellington (3 days)